 Plaintiff Relief provides fast and hassle free access to lawsuit funding.
 We offer 24 hour approval, competitive terms and the following benefits:

 - No credit or job history check.

-How Does The Lawsuit Loan Process Work For Assault and Battery Cases?
+How Does The Lawsuit Funding Process Work For Assault and Battery Cases?

 There are two main requirements for a lawsuit loan.

 - You need to have been a victim of assault and battery.

 - You need to have a lawyer for your lawsuit.

 Plaintiff Relief makes the funding process easy.
 Follow the three steps below;